jeremyf/takeonrules-hugo-theme/README.md

 ### Glossary

-Throughout TakeOnRules.com, I make extensive use of the ABBR tag.
+Throughout TakeOnRules.com, I make extensive use of a glossary.
 I use this markup to improve the accessibility of my site.

 - [abbr.html](layouts/shortcodes/abbr.html) :: Creates the [ABBR](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/abbr) tag and links to the glossary.
-- [dfn.html](layouts/shortcodes/dfn.html) :: Creates a [DFN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dfn) along with an ABBR tag and link to glossary.
 - [linkToGame.html](layouts/shortcodes/linkToGame.html) :: Creates a [CITE](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/cite) tag with a link to an offer to purchase (as defined in the [data/glossary.yml](data/glossary.yml) file).
 - [citePage.html](layouts/shortcodes/citePage.html) :: A shortcode to conditionally generate a `cite a` or `a` tag to the page at the given filename (relative to the Hugo content directory).  **Note:** I use [`tor-page-relative-pathname-list`](https://github.com/jeremyf/dotzshrc/blob/dd289492248b0b2719297220e4dc1127ee7c89df/emacs/jnf-blogging.el#L100-L106) to generate a list of all the filenames.

-_**Note:** The `abbr.html` shortcode preceeded the `dfn.html` shortcode.
-They include somewhat duplicated logic, which could be further normalized._
+- [mention.html](layouts/shortcodes/mention.html) :: A shortcode to drop a `itemprop="mention"` onto the page using the glossary.

-Related is the [data/glossary.yml](data/glossary.yml) file which contains the data which I use for the `abbr.html` and `dfn.html` shortcodes.
+Related is the [data/glossary.yml](data/glossary.yml) file which contains the data which I use for the `abbr.html`, `mention.html`, and `linkToGame.html` shortcodes.
 This is a live data set that I use for TakeOnRules.com.

 I wrote about the Glossary in <cite><a href="http://takeonrules.com/2020/12/20/many-small-tools-make-light-work-in-emacs/" class="u-url p-name" rel="cite">Many Small Tools Make Light Work (in Emacs)</a></cite>.